Technology Recharge Fee

 Why are students not included in the per-capita count?

-- Students are not included in the per-capita counts since the University is unable to assess new fees to students at this time.
-The existing state funding and tuition paid by students, which UW Information Technology receives in the form of General Operating Funds, is being applied to student costs associated with per-capita charges.
+- The existing state appropriations and tuition paid by students, which UW Information Technology receives in the form of General Operating Funds, is being applied to student costs associated with per-capita charges.

 Will my per-capita count change each quarter?